monome/docs/norns/play.md

 Scrolling down further, we find some of the script's parameters.
 These are chosen by the script's author and can be adjusted by using **E3**.

+**To fine-adjust a parameter, hold K3 as you turn E3.** If the parameter is linearly or exponentially scaled (eg. LEVELS > OUTPUT), this will adjust the value by 1/20th of its usual delta step.

 ### saving presets

 To recall and build on the changes you've made in a future session, we can save a script's parameter state as a PSET (preset).